 If you have dreams of growing an organic garden from A-Z, you may want to start at the end with some easy-growing, gorgeous zinnias.
 With broad blossoms, bright colors, and next to nothing to worry about ruining your tending efforts, zinnias are some of the easiest and most rewarding flowers to grow.
 Learn how to plant zinnia seeds for the best return and make a major impact on your garden or landscape this year.

-Considering height, color, and shape combinations, there are dozens and dozens of zinnia varieties to choose from.
-Since it’s so easy to collect seeds from zinnia plants, I like to stick with heirloom varieties that will produce reliable replicas year after year.
+Considering the height, color, and shape combinations, there are dozens and dozens of zinnia varieties to choose from.
+Since it’s so easy to collect seeds from zinnia plants, try sticking with heirloom or open-pollinated varieties that will produce reliable replicas year after year.
 Still, there are lots of options when deciding which zinnias to plant.

 Some fun varieties to check out include:

 - Burpee ‘Rose Giant Cactus’: has a vintage feel and full, pointed petals

 - ‘Will Rogers’: boasts shocking red, large blooms

 Zinnias do best in full sun, so gather your collection of zinnia seeds, choose your space, and get ready to start your zinnias.

 As a full-sun flower that likes warm weather, zinnias need the air and soil to be warmed to 70-plus degrees Fahrenheit to germinate and begin to thrive.
 If you plan to transplant zinnias, make sure not to disturb the roots or allow plants to become rootbound.
 That doesn’t mean you can’t make the most of the growing season, though.
 You still have a choice between starting zinnia seeds indoors or sowing seeds directly outdoors.

 - Peat pots